audiofreak9/ha-bridge-X10-device-state-update/README.md

 * Set the directive “START_ENGINE AUTO” in the <a href="https://github.com/audiofreak9/HEYU-config-file-example/blob/master/x10config#L241">HEYU configuration file</a>

-* Mosquitto broker (or the like) installed on your RPi
+* Mosquitto broker (or the like) installed on your RPi, NOTE: Remember to set 'retain' to 'true' for your mqtt devices on HA-Bridge so the broker retains states

 <h3>Install</h3>